Goodrich Last Name Origin, History, and Meaning

 Deborah Goodrich

-Deborah Goodrich Royce (née Goodrich; May 11, 1958) is an American former actress, story editor, and author known for her roles in "Just One of the Guys" and horror films like "April Fool's Day."
-She is also a published novelist and active in various charitable organizations.
+Deborah Goodrich Royce (née Goodrich; May 11, 1958) is an American former actress, story editor, and author known for her roles in "Just One of the Guys" and horror films like "April Fool's Day" and "Remote Control."
+After acting, she became a story editor with Miramax and published her debut novel, "Finding Mrs. Ford," in 2019.
+Goodrich is also involved in various boards and organizations, including the New York Botanical Garden and the Greenwich Historical Society.
+She currently resides in Riverside, Connecticut, with her husband and two daughters.

 Samuel Griswold Goodrich

-Samuel Griswold Goodrich (Aug 19, 1793 - May 9, 1860) was an American author known as Peter Parley.
-He authored over 170 volumes, including educational books for young people.
-Goodrich was also active in Whig politics and served as a consul in Paris.
-His legacy includes streets named after him in Connecticut and mentions in literary works.
+Samuel Griswold Goodrich (August 19, 1793 – May 9, 1860), known as Peter Parley, was an American author famous for his educational books for young readers.
+He wrote over 170 volumes covering geography, biography, history, and science, selling millions of copies.
+Goodrich also founded Merry's Museum and published The Token, which featured early works by renowned authors like Nathaniel Hawthorne and Henry Wadsworth Longfellow.
+He was active in politics and served as a consul in Paris.
+Goodrich's legacy includes streets named after him in Connecticut and references in literary works by James Joyce, Emily Dickinson, and others.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.